Saikartik101/cloud-native/README.md

-# Microservices Project
+# Cloud Native Banking System

-This project implements a set of microservices following cloud-native principles, designed to be resilient and scalable.
+This project implements a set of microservices including cards,accounds,loans following cloud-native principles, designed to be resilient and scalable.
 It incorporates various components and techniques to ensure efficient management, security, and performance of microservices architecture.

 ## Overview